-All centers are accessible, air-conditioned, and have water and restroom facilities.
-Medical care is not available and anyone experiencing or observing a medical emergency should call 911.
+All centers are accessible and have water and restroom facilities.
+Medical care is not available and anyone experiencing or observing a medical emergency should call 9-1-1.
 Pets are not allowed in any cooling centers.
 Accommodations will be made for service animals.
 Children must be accompanied by an adult at all times.
 COVID-19 guidance must be adhered to including social distancing and wearing face coverings.

-During this time period, all County citizens/residents are encouraged to do the following:
+During this time period, all County residents and visitors are encouraged to do the following:

-- Don’t drink liquids that contain alcohol or large amounts of sugar – these actually cause you to lose more body fluid.
-Also, avoid very cold drinks, because they can cause stomach cramps.
+- Do not drink liquids that contain alcohol or large amounts of sugar, as these can cause you to lose more body fluid.

 - Wear lightweight, light-colored, loose-fitting clothing.